schwilklab/lab-resources/conductance-protocol.md

 In order to produce a vulnerability curve, we must measure conductances under a range of water potentials.
 We can create these water pontetials by spinning a stem in a centrifuge, or we can allow natural drought condtions to create them.
 If we harvest a stem predawn and under water, and if we have recent midday and predawn water potentials measured on that plant, then we can create a "native conductance" point on a vulnerability curve.

 ### Flushing ###
 To remove all embolism, we flush the stem under a pressure head of about 75-100 KPa for 45 min (for oaks).
-For gymnosperms, we have been experimenting with vacuum incubation followed by low pressure flushing.
+For gymnosperms, we have been experimenting with vacuum incubation followed by low pressure flushing (see [Hietz et al 2008][Hietz-2008] and [Espino and Schenk 2011][Espino-2011].

 We use a "captive air tank" to apply the water pressure.
 The tank contains a rubber bladder which we fill with our KCl solution.
 A Schrader valve allows us to attach a regulated air source (we use a nitrogen tank with a regulator turned down to the correct pressure)